-Yousician works with acoustic and electric pianos, as well as MIDI keyboards, without a built in sound modules.
-We recommend a piano with at least 61 keys to make the most out of Yousician.
+Yousician works with acoustic and electric pianos, as well as MIDI keyboards, without built in sound modules.

 - Check that the app volume or background noise is not too loud.
 Try connecting wired headphones, without a built in microphone, to your device.